-A whole food feeding study on broilers has not indicated any adverse health effects of maize Bt11 x MIR604 x GA21, and shows that maize Bt11 x MIR604 x GA21 is nutritionally equivalent to conventional maize.
-The Cry1Ab, PAT, mEPSPS, mCry3A or PMI proteins do not show sequence resemblance to other known toxins or IgE allergens, nor have they been reported to cause IgE mediated allergic reactions.
+A whole food feeding study on broilers has not indicated any adverse effects of maize Bt11 x MIR604, and shows that maize Bt11 x MIR604 is nutritionally equivalent to conventional maize.
+The Cry1Ab, PAT, mCry3A, and PMI proteins do not show sequence resemblance to other known toxins or IgE allergens, nor have they been reported to cause IgE-mediated allergic reactions.
 Some studies have however indicated a potential role of Cry-proteins as adjuvants in allergic reactions.

-Based on current knowledge, the VKM GMO Panel concludes that maize Bt11 x MIR604 x GA21 is nutritionally equivalent to conventional maize varieties.
-It is unlikely that the Cry1Ab, PAT, mEPSPS, mCry3A or PMI proteins will introduce a toxic or allergenic potential in food or feed based on maize Bt11 x MIR604 x GA21 compared to conventional maize.
+Based on current knowledge, the VKM GMO Panel concludes that maize Bt11 x MIR604 is nutritionally equivalent to conventional maize varieties.
+It is unlikely that the Cry1Ab, PAT, mCry3A, or PMI proteins will introduce a toxic or allergenic potential in food or feed based on maize Bt11 x MIR604 compared to conventional maize.